Inceptive Transformers: Enhancing Contextual Representations through Multi-Scale Feature Learning Across Domains and Languages: Results

-In OHSUMED disease identification, our Inceptive BioBERT model achieved an average F1 score of 72.34, which is a \textbf{13.92\%} improvement on BioBERT (63.50).
-Inceptive RoBERTa (65.44) also offered a significant performance uplift of \textbf{6.35\%} over RoBERTa (61.53).
-There are two interesting observations here.
-First, Inceptive RoBERTa achieved a higher F1-score (65.44) than BioBERT (63.50), which is pre-trained on biomedical literature.
-This shows the generalization capability of our inception mechanism.
-Second, Inceptive BioBERT performed at a similar level as BioBERT-large, despite the latter taking almost three times as much to run and requiring significantly more compute power.
-This observation highlights our models' ability to achieve significant performance improvement while maintaining efficiency.
+On the long-form, multi-label OHSUMED dataset, our framework delivered its most significant improvements.
+Inceptive BioBERT achieved an average F1-score of 72.34, which is a \textbf{13.92\%} improvement over BioBERT that came at a cost of 9.02\% increase in runtime.
+Other models also benefited substantially: Inceptive ModernBERT showed a \textbf{12.98\%} F1-score increase, while Inceptive DeBERTa improved by \textbf{9.93\%}.
+Notably, Inceptive RoBERTa (65.44) performed better than BioBERT (63.50), which is specifically pre-trained on biomedical corpora; thus highlighting the generalization capability of our plug-and-play architecture.
+Furthermore, Inceptive BioBERT performed at a similar level as BioBERT-large, despite the latter taking almost 3x as much time to run and requiring significantly more compute power.
+Nonetheless, Inceptive BioBERT also improved by \textbf{2.26\%}, confirming the framework's applicability to larger models as well.